 To the first point, increasing your volume.
 To do this you would produce as many designs as possible.
 In the beginning of opening my Etsy shop, I kind of went overboard with this and would stress out if I did not reach my "weekly new product" goal I had set.
-I created a goal to list a very high amount of new product listings (new designs) each week so when I wouldn't make my goal I would beat myself up.
-I do not recommend doing this but I do recommend setting an achievable goal in relation to the total number of products you want listed on your site.
-Doing this will keep your focused, will help you not get discouraged and will help get products on your shop more quickly than not setting any goal.
-Make sure the goal, like I said, is doable but also pushes you.
+I created a goal to list a very high amount of new product listings (new designs) each week, so when I wouldn't make my goal I would beat myself up.
+I do not recommend doing this, but I do recommend setting an achievable goal in relation to the total number of products you want listed on your site.
+Doing this will keep you focused, will help you not get discouraged, and will help get products on your shop more quickly than not setting any goal.
+Make sure the goal, like I said, is doable, but also pushes you.
 I see some launch an Etsy shop they're proud of but only list a few products, and then do nothing.
-So they don't make any sales, don't put up any new listings and just give up.
+So they don't make any sales, don't put up any new listings, and just give up.
 Keep going.
 Keep learning.
 Keep creating.
 Make goals and don't give up!

 Interested in selling on Etsy?
 Grab my free guide: 10 Proven Steps to Launch an Etsy Shop Successfully.
-These are the steps I used to get my shop from brand new, to in the top 1% of top selling shops on Etsy within the first year!
+These are the steps I used to get my shop from brand new to the top 1% of top selling shops on Etsy within the first year!

 Your customers will know.